icp4a/automation-decision-services-samples/practice/DecisionLogic/step2/description.md

 Suppose that default value APS-C is suitable for the first case, but not for the second case for which Micro Fourth Third should be chosen.
 Therefore, it is not sufficient to specify a default value.
 The decision logic needs to be refined by missing rules.

 As indicated in [Step 1](../step1/description.md), finding missing rules is a difficult problem, even for small rule sets.
-ADS provides a tool for computing missing rules based on a logical rule analysis.
+Decision Intelligence provides a tool for computing missing rules based on a logical rule analysis.
 Clicking on the magic wand in the Logic view launches this computation.
 For the decision table with two missing cases, three missing rules are generated.

 > Note: the completeness analyzer computes missing rules for the whole decision logic, which may consist of multiple rules and decision tables.
 Therefore, the generated missing rules are not associated with a particular decision table and are not integrated as additional rows.

 The first missing rule covers budgets less than zero and can be ignored.
 Budgets cannot be negative.
-However, ADS does not provide a way to specify this information.
+However, Decision Intelligence does not provide a way to specify this information.

 ```
 if